horizonridgestudio/snakes_kml_1/README.md

 ****Update****

 After discussion with @MartinOfTheHenges, we've settled on the solution of a Giza-Easter Island equatorial line to expalain the alignments Chuck was using.
+I used the site of Te Pito Kura, the "navel stone" as my reference point on the island.
 Interestingly, Easter Island is quasi-antipodal to Giza;  It is impossible to see both simultaneously in a single view of the globe:

 ![Easter Island Globe](images/gbd/globe.jpg)